 Note: You may assume that all the transactions happened within the same year.
 You may assume that every record within the amount column is different.

-A marketing team is reviewing their past email campaigns to measure the effectiveness of each campaign.
+A marketing team is reviewing its past email campaigns to measure the effectiveness of each campaign.
 They’ve collected data on the number of users who opened each email and clicked on a link.

 Write a SQL query to calculate the weighted average score for each campaign, where the weight of the open rate is 0.3 and the weight of the click rate is 0.7.